laidstall1/protocol-oriented-programming/README.md

-# protocol-oriented-programming with Unit Tests
+# protocol-oriented-programming

-This project is an example of the protocol-oriented programming pattern.
+- This project is an example of protocol-oriented programming paradigm.
-Project has Unit Tests.
+- Design pattern used is MVVM
+- Carried out Unit Tests on it.